Miguel-De-Sousa/ising_model/README.md

 Scientific Output: Data is written to a CSV file, ensuring compatibility with standard scientific plotting tools (e.g., Python, Gnuplot).

-💡Thank you
-Thanks for taking a look at my project!!
+💡Thanks for taking a look at my project!!